-K. RODGERS, J. This matter is before the Court on Justin Pine's Petition for Issuance of Habeas Corpus and for Immediate Release on Bail, and the State's objection thereto.
-This case presents the first time this Court has considered the June 12, 2010 amendment to G.L.
+K. RODGERS, J. This matter is before the Court on Justin English's Petition for Issuance of Habeas Corpus and for Immediate Release on Bail, and the State's objection thereto.
+This case presents one of the first times this Court has considered the June 12, 2010 amendment to G.L.
 1956 § 12-19-18.
 For the reasons that follow, this Court lacks jurisdiction to grant the relief requested in the present posture, and the Petition is denied and dismissed.